Google Home Hub release date, price, news and features

 - What will Google Home Hub cost? $149 (around £110, AU$210)

 - When is the Google Home Hub release date?
-Oct.
-22 in the UK, US and Australia
+October 22, 2018

 Like your Home, but better